Walking with Haiku

 to minds fractured by life’s cares

-is soul’s light withinvii
+is soul’s light within

 silk eared labrador